-The Architect of the Capitol's (AOC) Office of Inspector General (OIG) promotes efficiency and effectiveness to deter and prevent fraud, waste and mismanagement in AOC operations and programs.
+The Architect of the Capitol's (AOC) Office of Inspector General (OIG), led by Kevin Mulshine, promotes efficiency and effectiveness to deter and prevent fraud, waste and mismanagement in AOC operations and programs.
 We do this through value-added, transparent and independent audits, evaluations and investigations.
 We strive to positively impact the Agency and the tax payer while keeping Congress informed.

 Contact the Office of Inspector General at 202.593.1948, or via one of the methods below.